|Preparedness Guide for Schools|

 4) Source of Weather Information

-Whether you use commercial radio, television, private service, a community outdoor siren, or the Internet, you should have a NOAA Weather Radio as a direct source of watches and warnings directly from the National Weather Service.
+You should also have a NOAA Weather Radio as a direct source of watches and warnings from the National Weather Service.
 A weather radio continuously monitors the issuance of these types of alerts and can give you advance notice allowing you time to plan or activate your action plan.
 A desktop model can be placed in a central office allowing full monitoring by administrative staff.
 A weather radio also has a battery back-up in case of power loss.
 Be sure to educate your staff on what to listen for when the radio activates its alert tones.
 (A weather radio can also be used during the winter months to monitor wind chill conditions during extreme cold.)

 A program through Homeland Security has provided weather radios to numerous schools across the country.
 Check this web site for additional information on this program - http://public-alert-radio.nws.noaa.gov/proginfo.htm.